-Caring for someone with a disability can be tiring, both physically and emotionally.
+Caring for someone with disability can be tiring, both physically and emotionally.
 The support of family, friends and community services is important.

 - home maintenance and modifications including repairs, garden maintenance, and installation of handrails and ramps